tfzhang006/paper-reading/Learning 3D Part Assembly from a Single Image.md

 	- Mask-conditioned part feature
 		- $f_{img}, f_{mask}$ extracted from separate ResNet-18 and $f_{3d}$ mentioned before.
 	- Two-phase graph convolution
 		- The first phase.
-Drawing pairwise edges among all parts in every geometrically equivalent part classes and perform graph convolution.
+Drawing pairwise edges among all parts in every geometrically equivalent part classes and performing graph convolution.
 		- The second phase.
+Drawing a new set of edges by finding top-5 nearest neighbors for each part based upon the initial assembly and performing graph convolution.
+		- The
 ## Evaluation

 ## Conclusion